xTerrene/Eos/README.md

 ### Latest - v1.7.1

 \+ Added a blocklist to prevent specific user from accessing the script, key or not.
 \+ Added a masterlist to allow specific users to access the script, key or not.
 \> Fixed the "welcome" art on successful load to be more in-line.
+\> Changed the overall style of the UI, including animations.

 ### Previous